biopython/biopython/README.rst

 - ``LICENSE.rst`` -- What you can do with the code.
 - ``CONTRIB.rst`` -- An (incomplete) list of people who helped Biopython in one way or another.
-- ``DEPRECATED.rst`` -- Contains information about modules in Biopython that are removed or no longer recommended for use, and how to update code that uses those modules.
+- ``DEPRECATED.rst`` -- Contains information about modules in Biopython that were removed or no longer recommended for use, and how to update code that uses those modules.
 - ``MANIFEST.in`` -- Configures which files to include in releases.
 - ``setup.py``    -- Installation file.
 - ``Bio/``        -- The main code base code.